connor-ms/PocketCoach/docs/user_stories.md

 6. As a diatition, I want to keep track of my clients intake.
 7. As a person with dietary restrictions, I want to remove ingredients from all my food/recipe options.
 8. As a person who wants to meal prep more, I want to be able to store recipes with the nutritional facts.
+9. As a student, I want to be able to create a diet that maintains my current body weight
+10. As a vegetarian, I want to be able to sort by specific food categories
+11. As a person which low in vitamins, I want to be able to see the amount of vitamins in my food.
+12. As a person with limited time, I want to be able to sort by amount of meals a day.

 # Exceptions